govflow/govflow/README.md

 An open, modular work order and workflow management system for local governments and resident satisfaction.

+# Get involved

+- **[Discussions](https://github.com/govflow/govflow/discussions)**: We discuss new features, architecture and so on in our Discussions forum.
+Feel free to take part in existing discussions or start a new one.
+- **[Issues](https://github.com/govflow/govflow/issues)**: If you find a bug, or have some input on the codebase, feel free to open an issue.

 # Getting started

 ## Using Gov Flow